bguiz/blog-bguiz/src/posts/2022-06-08-dogfood-your-web3-ecosystem-takeaways.md

 ## Fin

 A big thanks to **everyone** who participated.
 Of course, major props to those who helped with the planning the activities and running the event on the day: [Mike Mendes](https://www.linkedin.com/in/michaelmendes7), [Bernardo Codesido](https://www.linkedin.com/in/bernardocodesido), [Filipe Moura](https://www.linkedin.com/in/filipemoura), [Maxi del Hoyo](https://www.linkedin.com/in/0xmdh), [Diego Masini](https://www.linkedin.com/in/diegomasini), and [Lionel Modi](https://www.linkedin.com/in/hlmodi/).
 Thanks to the partners in the RSK ecosystem whose DApps were part of the activities: [Money on Chain](https://rif.moneyonchain.com/), [Tropykus](https://app.tropykus.com/?lang=en), [Kripton Market](https://marketplace.kriptonmarket.com/), and [Sovryn](https://live.sovryn.app/).
-And finally, to [Daniel Fogg](https://www.linkedin.com/in/danielfogg), for seeding the  idea around dogfooding.
+And finally, to [Daniel Fogg](https://www.linkedin.com/in/danielfogg) and [Pei Chen](https://www.linkedin.com/in/pei-chen), for seeding the  idea around dogfooding.

 ----